 In this CAbi Clothing review I’ll go in-depth and (hopefully) help you decide for yourself… is the opportunity too good to be true?
 Or is it just a CAbi Clothing Scam?

-Please note, I am not a member or affiliated with CAbi Clothing in any way.
-This review has been researched with information and testimonials that are available online in the public domain.
+Please note, I am not a member or an affiliate for CAbi Clothing.
+This review has been researched with information and/or testimonials that are available online in the public domain.
 Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
 See full disclaimer for more info

 What Is CAbi?

 CAbi is a direct-sales clothing company that specializes in women's work and weekend wear.
 The name “cabi” stands for Carol Anderson by Invitation.

 Carol (with her husband Jan Janura) started her own clothing company 4 decades ago out of their garage, and made her first sale to Nordstrom in 1977.